 Professor Steven Waslander is a leading authority on autonomous aerial and ground vehicles, simultaneous localization and mapping (SLAM), and multi-vehicle systems.

-At the RoboHub, Professor Waslander will lead the development and integration of quadrotors and ground vehicles into fully functional robot teams.
-With over 10 years of experience with aerial robotics, he will lead the creation of more robust onboard localization in the presence of disturbances, other vehicles and moving objects.
-This research will build on his experience with vision and laser environment sensors, aerial and ground vehicle dynamics and modeling, and control methods for underactuated vehicles.
+Professor Waslander leads projects focused on the development and integration of quadrotors and ground vehicles into fully functional robot teams, including the creation of more robust onboard localization in the presence of disturbances, other vehicles and moving objects.
+This research builds on his experience with vision and laser environment sensors, aerial and ground vehicle dynamics and modelling, and control methods for underactuated vehicles.

-The RoboHub will provide a transformative opportunity for Professor Waslander’s research agenda, allowing large scale indoor robot operations in a controlled environment with sufficient space for multiple robots to safely reach non-trivial speeds.
-The facility will act as a stepping stone for algorithm development towards outdoor deployment of aerial, ground and humanoid robotic teams, and will lead to many exciting new applications for the autonomous operation of advanced robotic platforms.
+The RoboHub provides a transformative opportunity for Professor Waslander’s research agenda, allowing large scale indoor robot operations in a controlled environment with sufficient space for multiple robots to safely reach non-trivial speeds.
+The facility acts as a stepping stone for algorithm development towards outdoor deployment of aerial, ground and humanoid robotic teams, and will lead to many exciting new applications for the autonomous operation of advanced robotic platforms.

-See Professor Waslander's department profile for more details about his work outside of the RoboHub.
+See Professor Waslander's faculty profile for more details about his work outside of the RoboHub.